 In order to limit the risk of loss from adverse fluctuations in exchange rates, the Group ALCO has approved open position limits for each currency or group of currencies and for the overall open currency position.
-These limits are smaller than the maximum permissible by the CBC.
+These limits are very small compared to the maximum permissible by the CBC.